 }

-Note These credentials are read-only and metadata caching(5 minutes) which means newly created secrets may not be here immediately.
+Note These credentials are read-only and metadata caching(10 minutes) means newly created secrets may not be here immediately.
+You can reload the cache on the system configuration page if you need a new secret to appear.

 Use these credentials just as other normal credentials in Jenkins.